 That said, I don’t think you should think of the eVscope as astrophotography gear.
 Everything is integrated to make it easy to observe deep sky objects with color and detail you can’t see without the aid of sensors, but it does not provide the means to capture frames and do your own stacking or more sophisticated and detailed imaging with a non-color sensor and color filters, etc. I would not expect this telescope to compete with custom gear where you have control over everything (and of course have to learn how to do everything).
 That is not the purpose of its design.
 Similarly, the cost reflects the benefits of integrating all these pieces (sensor, tracking software, stacking/imaging software, display, power supply, etc) into a small and elegant package without any cables or separate components to manage while also making it dead simple to use.
 That’s what you’re paying for and that’s the trade-off.

-The provided documentation is pretty good in some areas but a little weak in others.
-(As of February 2020.)
+As of February 2020, the provided documentation was pretty good in some areas but a little weak in others.
 For example, I was surprised how long it took me to find a little blurb buried in a list at the back of the printed guide that explained how to tell if the battery was fully charged.
-And really, the charge state should also be displayed in some form in the app!
-As of 0.9.3, there is now a rough charge state shown in the app in the form of a battery icon, though no percentage estimate.

 Sample Views